benfjackson/EuroJournal/France/Lyon.md

 Emma thought I was an excellent "cooker."
 Shes not wrong hehe

+# Cathedral de la Dame

+Tasteful use of gold compared to the Italians, C'est elegance du Francais - Emma Gorgeous enormous mosaics showing iconic french scenes.
+One a priest praying for victory over the turks in a naval scene, the other a joan of arc scene

 ## Philosophy class

 Class is the same everywhere, some ppl listen, some bum around on their laptops.